nephics/linger/README.md

 The server will automatically end a long-polling request after a couple of minutes.
 If there is no message available, the server replies with HTTP status code 204, and an empty response body.

-The response headers with prefix `X-LINGER-` provide the message ID, the channel name, the priority, the visibility timeout, max delivery attempts, the count of delivery attempts (including this one) and the POSIX timestamp (in seconds) for when the message was received by the channel.
+The response headers with prefix `x-linger-` provide the message ID, the channel name, the priority, the visibility timeout, max delivery attempts, the count of delivery attempts (including this one) and the POSIX timestamp (in seconds) for when the message was received by the channel.
 Example:

-    X-LINGER-MSG-ID: 1
+    x-linger-msg-id: 1
-    X-LINGER-CHANNEL: test
+    x-linger-channel: test
-    X-LINGER-PRIORITY: 10
+    x-linger-priority: 10
-    X-LINGER-TIMEOUT: 60
+    x-linger-timeout: 60
-    X-LINGER-DELIVER: 5
+    x-linger-deliver: 5
-    X-LINGER-DELIVERED: 1
+    x-linger-delivered: 1
-    X-LINGER-RECEIVED: 1439842170
+    x-linger-received: 1439842170
-	  X-LINGER-LINGER: 0
+    x-linger-linger: 0
-    X-LINGER-TOPIC: some-topic
+    x-linger-topic: some-topic

 The response content-type will be the same as specified when adding the message to the channel (default is text/plain).